JoshRochotte/starter-hugo-academic/content/publication/predicting-anxiety-using-google-and-youtube-digital-traces/index.md

   - Vivek K. Singh
 author_notes: []
 doi: 10.1016/j.etdah.2024.100145
-publication: Emerging Trends in Drugs, Addictions, and Health
+publication: Emerging Trends in Drugs, Addictions, and Health(Special Issue:Social Media Trends and offline Behavioral correlates))
-publication_short: Social Media Trends and offline Behavioral correlates
+publication_short: ""
 abstract: "Anxiety is a widespread and serious mental health issue that has been exacerbated by the COVID-19 pandemic and other stressors.
 In this study, we explore how online behavior data from Google and YouTube can be used to infer